Total Pageviews

 "Perfect," she said.
 "Now you look like the man I married."
 She smiled and took my arm in hers to help steady me.
 "I like the hat," she said.

-On hearing her words, I had the momentary illusion that I'd been struck by lightning.
-I felt an infusion of spirit that seemed to fill me to the bursting point.
-I felt like a man living the dream as another day in Paradise unfolds.
-And I liked it.
+Hearing her words, I had the sensation of being struck by lightning.
+I felt an infusion of holiday spirit that filled me to the bursting point.
+I suspect Travis must feel the same when Taylor smiles at him.